eurofurence/ef-app_backend-dotnet-core/scripts/README.md

 ```bash
 curl https://app.eurofurence.org/EF27/Api/KnowledgeGroups | sed 's/"FontAwesomeIconCharacterUnicodeAddress": "[^"]*"/"FontAwesomeIconName": ""/'
 ```

+Or simply use `just import-kb-ef27` with appropriate arguments.

 Icons will have to be set again manually after importing this!
 Feel free to add a mapper to the import script if you want though. (;